btholt/complete-intro-to-containers/lessons/dockerfile.md

 This is something very powerful about Docker: you can use images to build other images and build on the work of others.
 Instead of having to worry about how to install Debian and all the necessary items to build Node.js from its source, we can just start with a well-put-together image from the community.

 Okay, so we start with `node:latest` and then we add the `CMD` instruction.
 There will only ever be one of these in effect in a Dockerfile.
 If you have multiple it'll just take the last one.
 This is what you want Docker to do when someone runs the container.
-In our case, we're running `node -e "console.log('hi lol')"` from within the container. `node -e`, if you don't know, will run whatever is inside of the parens with Node.js.
+In our case, we're running `node -e "console.log('hi lol')"` from within the container. `node -e`, if you don't know, will run whatever is inside of the quotes with Node.js.
 In this case, we're logging out `hi lol` to the console.

 You _can_ put `CMD node -e "console.log('hi lol')"` as that last line and it'll work but it's not the preferred way of doing it.
 This won't actually go through bash which itself is simpler and usually safer.
 I do it this way because the docs strongly encourage you to do it this way.